 The Michigan Tech Archives and Copper Country Historical Collections houses a wide variety of print, graphic and manuscript resources.
 Subject coverage includes University and campus life, towns and cities in the Keweenaw, and the companies, social organizations, events and personalities of the Copper Country and Michigan’s Upper Peninsula.
 Topical research areas include: Michigan’s western Upper Peninsula; industrial history, particularly copper mining and its ancillary industries; social history, including workforce issues, immigration and ethnicity; urban and community development along the Keweenaw Peninsula; transportation; and the environment.

-Review of applications begins on February 24, 2012, with selection announcements made in early March.
-The successful candidate must complete his/her travel by December 14, 2012.
+Review of applications begins on March 1, 2013, with selection announcements made by March 15.
+The successful candidate must complete their travel by December 13, 2013.
 Electronic submission is encouraged.

 Questions may be directed to Erik Nordberg, University Archivist, at 906-487-2505 or via e-mail at email@example.com.